 InfoTech 2017 Enterprise Vendor Landscape

 This report aims to help readers understand what’s new in the IT service desk market; evaluates service desk vendors and products based on enterprise needs; and determines which products are most appropriate for particular use cases and scenarios.
+It offers a different view to the Gartner ITSM Magic Quadrant.

 You can download the “InfoTech 2017 Enterprise Vendor Landscape” report from: